iBrokeTheCode/backend-roadmap/notes/containers/docker/lesson-03.md

 2.  **Create a Dockerfile for the Static Site:**
     Create a file named `Dockerfile` in the same directory as the static site content.
 Add instructions to define the base image (Nginx), set the working directory, copy the static content, and expose the web server port.

-    > [!ERROR]
-    > Error: creating build container: short-name "nginx:latest" did not resolve to an alias and no unqualified-search registries are defined in "/etc/containers/registries.conf"

     ```dockerfile
     FROM nginx:latest
     WORKDIR /usr/share/nginx/html